alban-read/M1-MICRO-FORTH/dumbint.md

 The concept is to write the application in assembler and script/test it

-the interpreter is a way to call words written in regular assembler, new words are added to the asm files in assembly.
+- The interpreter is a way to call words written in regular assembler, new words are added to the asm files in assembly.

-high level words are collections of word tokens, the tokens are converted to word addresses by the token interpreter, and the word at that address in the dictionary is then called.
+- High level words are collections of word tokens, the tokens are converted to word addresses by the token interpreter, and the word at that address in the dictionary is then called.